syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/relationalPrimaryAxisExpanderStyle.png)

-### Group Line Customization
+### Group line customization

 To customize the appearance of group line around primary axis labels, `GroupLineStroke` and `GroupLineStrokeThickness` properties of `PivotChartAxisStyle` are used.
-The following code snippet describes how to customize the appearance of group lines in primary axis.
+The following code snippet describes how to customize the appearance of group lines in the primary axis:

 {% tabs %}